Stenhousemuir: History

 The "stone house" from which the village took its name was a Roman building on the north of the Carron River Valley known in later centuries as Arthur's O'on, i.e. King Arthur's oven.
 It is no longer to be seen, having been demolished to rebuild a dam on the River Carron by Sir Michael Bruce of Stenhouse in 1743.
 The stones were swept away in a flood soon after.
 Detailed drawings had been made in the 1720s and a replica was made in 1763 to serve as a dovecote on the roof of the stable block of Penicuik House in Midlothian, and this remains.
 The site of the original building has been localised to the garden of a modern house on a housing estate, apparently by the American academic Norma Lorre Goodrich (1917–2006).

 Stenhousemuir became home to the "Falkirk Tryst" from 1785 - one of the largest gatherings of livestock farmers and buyers from all over Scotland and beyond.
 After the decline of the Tryst in Crieff, the Falkirk Tryst came to be held more frequently, on the second Tuesdays of August, September and October each year.
 Thomas Gisbourne in his "Essay on Agriculture" described the Tryst in 1849 as "a scene to which Great Britain, perhaps even the whole world, does not afford a parallel".
 The Trysts continued until the late 19th century.
+R.B.
+Cunninghame Graham's sketch "The Falkirk Tryst" was anthologised in A Hatchment in 1913.

 The town was home to the McCowan's toffee factory, established in 1922, who made both traditional toffee and also the Wham Bar.

 Sport

-Stenhousemuir F.C. play football at Ochilview Park and are currently in Scottish League Two.
+Stenhousemuir F.C. play football at Ochilview Park and are currently in Scottish League One.
 The Tryst Golf Club, built in 1885, has its clubhouse in Burnhead Road, which is arguably in Larbert.

 The Cricket Club has been in existence since 1876.
 It has produced international players representing Scotland and had a number of notable cricket professionals playing for the club e.g. Abdul Qadir.